Pavlin Ivanov: Career

 On February 2, 2020, he has signed with Beroe in the Bulgarian NBL.
 The same year in June he joined Rilski Sportist.

 After two seasons with Rilski Sportist, Ivanov moved for a second time to defending champion that year Balkan Botevgrad.
+The next season, he signed with CSU Sibiu of the Romanian league.

+In August of 2024 he signed in Spain for CB Menorca of the Primera FEB for the 24-25 season.

+On August 25, 2025, Ivanov signed with the New Taipei CTBC DEA of the Taiwan Professional Basketball League (TPBL).

 Bulgarian national team

 Ivanov represented the senior men's Bulgarian national team in the EuroBasket 2022, averaging 10.2 points per game.
 His first men's game was against Romania.

 With Bulgaria's youth national teams, he played at the 2010 FIBA Europe Under-18 Championship and 2013 FIBA Europe Under-20 Championship.